Take a look back at Minnesota's 2015 track & field season

 After briefly serving as the track & field program's interim head coach, Bingle became the third head coach of Gopher women's track & field in March 2007, following Wilson, who spent 21 seasons as the head coach, and Mike Lawless.
 Bingle guided the Gophers to three Big Ten Indoor Track & Field titles (2007, 2008, 2009) and a Big Ten Outdoor Track & Field title (2006) along with supporting two Big Ten cross country titles (2007, 2008) before taking over as the director of women's track & field and cross country in Oct.
 2011.

-Most recently, Bingle coached the Gophers' 4x400-meter relay team to its first NCAA championships appearance in program history as the quartet of as Te'Shon Adderley, Megan Geyen, Titania Markland and Jessica Waldvogel took 19th at the 2014 outdoor national meet.
-Three Gophers earned All-American honors in 2014 as well, including Jess Herauf (indoor, pentathlon), Alena Brooks (indoor, 800m) and Devin Stanford (outdoor, hammer throw).
+Bingle coached the Gophers' 4x400-meter relay team to its first NCAA championships appearance in program history as the quartet of as Te'Shon Adderley, Megan Geyen, Titania Markland and Jessica Waldvogel took 19th at the 2014 outdoor national meet.
+Most recently, Jess Herauf earned First Team All-American honors both indoor in the pentathlon and outdoor in the heptathlon in 2015, and Waldvogel, Markland, Emerald Egwim and Erin Hawkins became the first All-American 4x400m relay in program history, earning second team honors with a 13th-place finish.
+The Gophers have collected 10 All-American awards in the past two seasons.

 Before arriving at Minnesota, Bingle spent five years (1997-2002) at Eastern Michigan as an assistant coach of both the Eagles' women's cross country and track & field teams.
 He was the head recruiting coordinator for both programs and oversaw meet management.
 During his tenure at Eastern Michigan, the Eagles captured the 2000 Mid-American Conference Indoor Track & Field title, while also finishing as the conference runner-up four times.
 He coached 16 athletes to conference crowns and had 83 athletes earn all-conference acclaim.